Learn how to use the App Configuration page (Settings > Apps) to make sure Singular has an up-to-date list of all the apps you are marketing.

 Note: This section applies only to customers of Singular's attribution service.

-After you've integrated the Singular SDK into your app (according to the instructions in How to Get Started with Singular Attribution), make sure to configure the following settings in the Apps page:
+After you've integrated the Singular SDK into your app (according to the instructions in How to Get Started with Singular Attribution), several new settings become available for the app in the App Configuration page.

 To create a new destination URL: